 you are welcome to wear it

 Long, non-flare Pants made of Denim or Equivalent or more Durable Material.
-No Yoga Pants
+No Yoga Pants and No Rips or Tears.

 Over-the-Ankle Boots/Shoes (sturdy, not canvas).
 Must COVER the Ankle Bone